JauntyJames/bulbasaur/README.md

 ### Testing

-- To run testing suite, run `rake test`
+- To run testing suite, run `rake spec`

+### Other

+- Methods for interacting with the API are found in a [custom class](app/models/movie_api.rb)
+- Movie records are persisted indefinitely, but only those updated today are displayed.